smizell/janeml/README.md

 1. Any element that starts with a `#` or `.` MUST be considered a `div` element
 1. Using a `#` followed by a string denotes the `id` of the element
-1. Using a `.` followed by a string denotes the `className` of the element
+1. Using a `.` followed by a string denotes the `class` of the element
-1. Element names, `id` values, and `className` values MAY be chained
+1. Element names, `id` values, and `class` values MAY be chained

 ```json
 ["janeml", {},